AkhilSharma90/Akhil-Tutorials-Website/content/docs/rust/rust/structuring_rust_projects_modules_crates.md

 #### Conclusion

 Rust’s module system and its robust handling of external crates provide a structured way to organize code and extend functionality with minimal effort.
 Mastering these tools is crucial for any Rust programmer looking to build scalable and maintainable applications.

 ### Learn How To Build AI Projects

-Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Go where you learng about building with AI and getting the best knowledge there is currently.
+Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Golang where you will learn about building with AI and getting the best knowledge there is currently.
 Here's the [link](https://akhilsharmatech.gumroad.com/l/zgxqq).